hrishioa/wishful-search/README.md

 `results` will contain the same info as an `analysis_{date}.md` file placed in the directory of your choice.
 The file should contain instructions, along with the structured DDL and the ObjectToRelational function.
 Make sure to read the code - if your objects are complex it might need some tweaking - before you use it!

-Smart models can get your 99% of the way there in most cases, but some common things to look out for:
+Smart models can get you 99% of the way there in most cases, but some common things to look out for:

 1. No dynamic enum settings in the structured DDL - you may not need these, but GPT-4 finds it hard to recommend any.
 2. No default values in case your objects are sometimes missing fields.
 We generate the entire thing from a single object, so the model simply doesn't know which fields are missing or optional.
 Providing your own typespec as a parameter should fix this.